sap-tutorials/sap-build-apps/tutorials/codejam-06-spa-approval/codejam-06-spa-approval.md

 ## Intro
 From the previous tutorial, you know how to set up a process project, to create an API trigger, to manually trigger a process, and to monitor the process.

-In this tutorial, you will add some logic to the process.
+In this tutorial, you will add some logic to the process, specifically to automatically approve items less than 1000, and require approval for items larger than 1000.

 SAP Build Process Automation lets you add different activities and steps to your process, such as:

 - **Forms:** Used for notification or to let users enter information.
 - **Approval Forms:** Special forms that let approvers indicate they approve or reject all or part of a process request.